-We promote the needs and interests of all pupils, irrespective of gender, culture, ability or aptitude.
-Teaching pedagogy will take into account the ability, age, readiness and cultural backgrounds of the young people to ensure that all can access the full ALL OF THESE ASPECTS ARE COVERED IN LESSONS WITHIN THE FOLLOWING LESSONS- SEE RSE AND PSHE CURRICULUM MAP provision.
+We promote the needs and interests of all pupils, irrespective of gender, culture, ability oraptitude.
+Teaching pedagogy will take into account the ability, age, readiness and cultural backgrounds of the young people to ensure that all can access the full provision.

 We promote social learning and expect our students to show a high regard for the needs of others.
-ALL OF THESE ASPECTS ARE COVERED IN LESSONS WITHIN THE FOLLOWING LESSONS- SEE RSE AND PSHE CURRICULUM MAP is an important vehicle for addressing both multicultural and gender issues and for ensuring equal opportunities for all.
+It is an important vehicle for addressing both multicultural and gender issues and for ensuring equal opportunities for all.

-In Key stage 1 and 2, class teachers deliver ALL OF THESE ASPECTS ARE COVERED IN LESSONS WITHIN THE FOLLOWING LESSONS- SEE RSE AND PSHE CURRICULUM MAP to the children in their year group.
-The planning and delivery of ALL OF THESE ASPECTS ARE COVERED IN LESSONS WITHIN THE FOLLOWING LESSONS- SEE RSE AND PSHE CURRICULUM MAP is monitored by Senior Leaders in the school.
-Although most ofthe curriculum is delivered to mixed classes, on occasion in years five and six, the children are split into single sex groups to enable children to feel comfortable and confident to ask questions on issues such as puberty and body changes.
-Staff receive training on how to deliver the curriculum and on specific areas within the curriculum such as ALL OF THESE ASPECTS ARE COVERED IN LESSONS WITHIN THE FOLLOWING LESSONS- SEE RSE AND PSHE CURRICULUM MAP.
+In Key stage 1 and 2, class teachers deliver to the children in their year group.
+The planning and delivery of is monitored by Senior Leaders in the school.
+Although most of the curriculum is delivered to mixed classes, on occasion in years 5 and 6, the children are split into single sex groups to enable children to feel comfortable and confident to ask questions on issues such as puberty and body changes.

+Staff receive training on how to deliver the curriculum and on specific areas within the curriculum.

-Every young person in Key Stages 3 and 4 has access to the full ALL OF THESE ASPECTS ARE COVERED IN LESSONS WITHIN THE FOLLOWING LESSONS- SEE RSE AND PSHE CURRICULUM MAP provision, through their timetabled PSHE education lessons.
+Every young person in Key Stages 3 and 4 has access to the full education lessons.
 Parents have the right to withdraw their childrenfrom sex education which is not part of the statutory national curriculum.

-Note: Please also refer to the SEN policy and equal opportunities statement.
+Note: Please also refer to the SEN Policy and Equal Opportunities Statement.